-Made with bittersweet chocolate, it is perfectly sweet, and when it bakes, that brownie-like, most-delicious, paper-thin crust forms on the top-most layer.
+Made with bittersweet chocolate, it is perfectly sweet, and when it bakes, a brownie-like, most-delicious, paper-thin crust forms on the top-most layer.
 It is every bit elegant the finale of a special occasion should be.
-I hope you find an occasion to celebrate it soon.
+I hope you find time to celebrate it soon.

 Source: The Best American Recipes 1999

 Notes: Like the orange-and-olive oil cake and the Chez Panisse almond torte, this one stays moist and delicious for days, so don’t be afraid to make it ahead of time.
 If you are abstaining from alcohol, the Grand Marnier, or other liqueur, is truly optional — delicious and moist with or without.

-- 12 oz unblanched whole almonds (about 2 cups)
+- 12 oz (340 g) unblanched whole or sliced almonds

-- 1 1/4 cups sugar, divided
+- 1 1/4 cups (250 g) sugar, divided

-- 8 oz bittersweet**, coarsely chopped
+- 8 oz bittersweet chocolate, coarsely chopped, see notes above

-- 1/2 pound (2 sticks) unsalted butter
+- 8 oz (2 sticks) unsalted butter

 - 6 large eggs, separated, at room temperature